David and Goliath

 - Hang the Goliath securely from the ceiling at one end of the room.

-Note: An alternate way of creating sock rockets: (originally written by Will Heywood Smyrna Presbyterian Church)
+Note: An alternate way of creating sock rockets: (originally written by Will Heywood Smyrna Presbyterian Church) This manner is useful to know if you want to create multiple sock rockets—perhaps for other games?

 - Procure “waste hose” from Sara Lee Hosiery.
 They will ship you a box of white waste hose (The toes are not sown in them).
 There are about 240 hose in a box.
 They charge ten dollars to cover shipping and handling.
 Make your check payable to Sara Lee Hosiery and mail it to: Sara Lee Hosiery